Strengthening access to justice through legal empowerment of refugees in Moldova

 - Access to legal information, remedies and support through the existing e-platform for refugee support (dopomoga.gov.md) and legal aid app promoted;

-- Capacities of justice and law-enforcement agents (up to 100 participants) on protection of rights of refugees and other displaced populations, including on unconscious biases and non- discrimination practices developed;
+- Capacities of justice and law-enforcement agents (up to 100 participants) on protection of rights of refugees, including on unconscious biases and non- discrimination practices developed;

 - Rapid capacity assessment of targeted local public administrations (2 districts) conducted;